jclark/microxml-er/recovery.md

 + the start-tag and EndTag in each element have the same name
 + all attributes in an attribute-list have distinct names

+### Stripping BOM and leading whitespace in the prolog

+If the sequence of abstract tokens starts with a DataChar token whose code point is #xFEFF, then this DataChar token is removed.
+Then, if the sequence of abstract tokens starts with one or more DataChar abstract tokens that are whitespace (ie their code point matches the S lexical token), then these DataChar tokens are removed.

 ### Duplicate attribute handling

 If an attribute has the same name as an earlier attribute, it is ignored.